GlenNicholls/solar_tracking_project/README.md

 >>> sudo python setup.py install

 # TODO:
+* Install new caps based on ACS712 NF.
+We will be doing less than 1k samples per second for current measurements, so we should prioritize lower NF
 * Set up software for the DS3231 package, dynamic control based on WIFI to synchronize RTC and/or switch to RTC for timekeeping
 * Logging/database
 * voltage sense